cyberway/golos.contracts/docs/en-US/golos.referral_contract.md

     * `max_breakout` — the maximum allowable number of tokens required for the redemption of the referral account and, accordingly, the termination of the referral program.
   * `expire_parametrs `— the maximum allowable time of the referral program.
   * `percent_parametrs` — maximum allowable percentage of deduction to the referrer during the duration of the referral program.
-  * `delay_parametrs` — period of time (mentioned in seconds) after which the action to delete obsolete entries from the table is launched.

 ## Actions used in golos.referral smart contract